stressed person reviewing credit card debt bills

 Nonprofit Credit Counseling

-A nonprofit credit counselor can look at your income, bills, debt, and household needs.
+A nonprofit credit counselor can review your income, bills, debt, and household needs.
 The CFPB explains that credit counseling organizations often help with budgeting, debt management plans, and money education.
-You can also look for help through the National Foundation for Credit Counseling.
+A debt management plan is not a loan.
+In many cases, the counselor works with creditors to create one monthly payment and possibly lower interest rates.

 Local Assistance